maltsevvv/repository/README.md

 wget -P /tmp https://raw.githubusercontent.com/maltsevvv/repository/master/install.sh sudo bash /tmp/install.sh
 ```
 ---
-## last version 0.9
-- 0.9
-    - Access to repository updates has been changed.
-To update, while in the Add-ons section, press the left arrow in the interface.
-- 0.8
-    - Added control for RNS MFD
-- 0.7
-    - Changed the logic of the RNSE buttons.
-Long press > 10 messages
-    - Added display of internet connection on the home screen, without the option to disable it
-- 0.6
-    - Changed the display of RPI CPU temp
-    - Changed everything and added it to settings
-    - CAN interface settings, now in the skin interface settings
-    - Removed the CAN menu from the HOME menu

----
 ## [Detailed information on the website](https://sites.google.com/view/rnspi/)
 ## [Minimum set of components](https://github.com/maltsevvv/repository/wiki)